londonrsteele/FSE_Career_Path/3 Making a Website Responsive/3 Learn CSS - Docs and Debugging/1 Challenge Project - Company Home Page/CompanyHomePage_README.md

-# Fundamentals of CSS > Making a Website Responsive > Challenge Project: Company Home Page with Flexbox
+# Making a Website Responsive > Challenge Project: Company Home Page with Flexbox
 ## Overview
 ​This project is slightly different than others you have encountered thus far on Codecademy.
 Instead of a step-by-step tutorial, this project contains a